 DOSAGE AND ADMINISTRATION

-Calcijex is for intravenous injection only.
+- CALCIJEX® is for intravenous injection only.

-The optimal dose of Calcijex (calcitriol injection) must be carefully determined for each patient.
+- The optimal dose of CALCIJEX® (calcitriol injection) must be carefully determined for each patient.

-The effectiveness of Calcijex therapy is predicated on the assumption that each patient is receiving an adequate and appropriate daily intake of calcium.
-The RDA for calcium in adults is 800 mg.
-To ensure that each patient receives an adequate daily intake of calcium, the physician should either prescribe a calcium supplement or instruct the patient in proper dietary measures.
+- The effectiveness of CALCIJEX® therapy is predicated on the assumption that each patient is receiving an adequate daily intake of calcium.
+The recommended daily allowance for calcium in adults is in the order of 1 g.

-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever solution and container permit.

 Discard unused portion.

-Last reviewed on RxList: 3/26/2012
+Last reviewed on RxList: 2/23/2016